-I first heard the term “smart markets” a couple of decades ago at an alumni talk given by Rashi Glazer, Professor Emeritus, Haas School of Business, UC Berkeley.
-Smart markets are those that have a frequent turnover of the stock of information associated with the product, competitors and consumers in those markets.
+I first heard the term “smart markets” a couple of decades ago.
+It was at an alumni talk given by Rashi Glazer, Professor Emeritus, Haas School of Business, UC Berkeley.
+Smart markets are those that have a frequent turnover of the stock of information associated with the product, competitors, and consumers in those markets.

 But the opportunity to gather customer intelligence is much greater at the level of user experience design for all types of apps.
 For one, the service provider can tap into the universe of all user personas, who may not necessarily have a deep understanding of all the functionality of a product.

 By engaging with customers at the user experience level, the provider can create industry or other market segment-specific designs relatively easily.
 More importantly, it provides the vendor to understand some segment-specific needs without too much product investment.

 But in addition to them, opportunities exist at the UX design level, which if done right, can provide different user personas with a satisfying and impactful user experience from the same base product.
-UX design may then become the gateway for more investment in differentiation, if the business warrants it.
+Additionally, UX design may then become the gateway for more investment in differentiation if the business warrants it.

 Rashi Glazer, Winning in Smart Markets, MIT Sloan Management Review